vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 | [**Microsoft Data Loss Prevention**](/microsoft-365/compliance/dlp-learn-about-dlp) | Detects risks and behavior associated with oversharing and exfiltration of sensitive information across Microsoft 365 services, Office applications, endpoints, and more.|
 | [**App Governance**](/defender-cloud-apps/app-governance-manage-app-governance) | Detects anomalies in cloud app activity, especially when noncompliant, malicious, or risky apps are used.|

+For more information, see [What is Microsoft Defender XDR?](/defender-xdr/microsoft-365-defender)

 ## Microsoft Sentinel threat detection

-Microsoft Sentinel enables data collection from all your Microsoft and non-Microsoft sources, but doesn't stop there.
+Microsoft Sentinel enables data collection from a vast number of Microsoft and non-Microsoft sources, but doesn't stop there.
 With Microsoft Sentinel's threat management capabilities, you gain the tools needed to detect and organize threats to your environment.

 :::image type="content" source="/azure/sentinel/media/overview/mitre-coverage-defender.png" alt-text="Screenshot showing " lightbox="/azure/sentinel/media/overview/mitre-coverage-defender.png":::